 If your HR department isn’t staying up-to-date with employee engagement apps and cloud-based tools that can help document and analyze employee performance, then your company may have less to offer top talent.

-Some of the best wellness programs—like MoveSpring and Fitbit Care—involve tech solutions.
+Some of the best wellness programs involve tech solutions.
 They might have an app or gamification that increases employee engagement.
 These programs are often customizable for your company and the specific benefits it offers.
-Either way, having a tech-savvy HR employee in charge will make rolling out and keeping track of wellness programs an easier undertaking.
+Either way, having a tech-savvy HR employee in charge will make rolling out and keeping track of wellness programs easier.

 Tech solutions allow your company to get creative with how you structure your “office.”
 No longer do employment hubs need to be contained within four walls, as remote employees can video-conference in regularly.

-HR managers and employees need to be comfortable using video conferencing (like Zoom, Google Hangouts, and ClickMeeting) and other recruiting technology if they plan to expand where their employees are located.
+HR managers and employees need to be comfortable using video conferencing and other recruiting technology if they plan to expand where their employees are located.
 And hiring remote workers can also save companies big when it comes to overhead costs.

 Being tech savvy allows your human resources team to put the “H” back in “HR.”
-Without having to devote so much time to manually producing and organizing employee documents—among other tedious tasks—they can focus more intently on engaging with and motivating employees and implementing the right technology solutions to move your business forward.
+By spending less time manually creating and organizing employee documents, they can focus on engaging employees, driving motivation, and implementing technology that moves your business forward.